-“Strengthening India – one step at a time” .
-This phrase felt absolutely true when I visited the social activity center of Prayas in Bhabra, Gujarat.
+“Strengthening India – one step at a time”.
+This phrase felt absolutely true when I visited the social activity centre of Prayas in Bhabra, Gujarat.

 As part of such social projects, Prayas collaborated with an organization named Child Fund 12 years ago.
 ChildFund strives to ensure that deprived, excluded, and vulnerable children have the capacity to improve their lives and become young adults, parents, and leaders who inspire lasting and positive change in their communities.
 They work in collaboration with 50 NGO’s across India to deliver on this dream.
 Prayas is one of them and has social programs at 8 villages of Gujarat.